8ta4/spam/DONTREADME.md

 But a config file doesn't need the full power of ClojureScript anyway.
 While SCI is missing some features of the language, it's not a problem for writing a config file.

+> Does a single Activity make multiple LLM calls?

+No. Each LLM call gets its own Activity.

+An LLM call takes time, and it might cost money.
+If you have two calls in one Activity and the second one fails, a standard retry would run the entire Activity.
+That means you're wasting time re-running the first call, and you're potentially paying for it twice.

+> Is the prompt passed as an argument to an Activity that calls an LLM?

+No. The Activity reads the `config.cljs` file when it needs the prompt.

+The whole point is to keep iteration low-friction.
+I want to be able to tweak a prompt in the config file and have the system pick it up.

+The audit trail is Git.
+Temporal gives us the timestamp of the run.
+If something goes wrong, I can use the timestamp to `git checkout` the exact version of the codebase.

 ## Agents

 > Can I use a template for the prompt?